 How To Overcome Late Payment Excuses

-The table explains how to overcome common late payment excuses that you may receive from debtors that owe you money, when you are chasing them for payment of outstanding sales invoices.
+The table explains how to overcome common late payment excuses that you may receive from debtors who owe you money when you are chasing them for payment of outstanding sales invoices.

 In practice debtors may use many of these excuses, even if they are not true, to try and get more credit.
-The secret to effective credit control is to be as objective and through as possible in handling any excuse that you are given.
-For example, if a customer says "the cheque is in the post", don't just accept that and hand up - ask them to confirm the amount and the cheque number, when it was posted etc. That way, you may identify those that are fobbing you off (and take some comfort in cases where they appear to be telling the truth).
+The secret to effective credit control is to be as objective and thorough as possible in handling any excuse that you are given.
+For example, if a customer says "the cheque is in the post", don't just accept that.
+Ask them to confirm the amount and the cheque number, when it was posted etc. That way, you may identify those who are fobbing you off (and take some comfort in cases where they appear to be telling the truth).

 Handling Common Late Payment Excuses